I apply ecological theory with good doses of field work to seek solutions to the challenges of conserving biodiversity.

 Outreach

-I dedicate considerable time to popular science communication and public outreach.
+I dedicate considerable time to science communication, public outreach and advocacy.

-I have contributed to a number of popular science articles in The Conversation, as well as other publications.
+I have contributed to a more than 75 popular science articles in The Conversation, as well as other publications.